 I am a writer, digital content specialist, and performer.
 My work has been published in Marie Claire, Vanity Fair, Women’s Health, Bustle, Paste, and more.

 My writing work typically focuses on the topics of health, the arts, education, and culture.

 I started out as a music journalist, interviewing artists such as Terri Lyne Carrington, Blues Traveler, Fiction Plane, Karmin, Clint Mansell, and The Office star Creed Bratton.
-I also covered press for tours including Janelle Monae, The Police, She & Him, Muse, and Kimbra.
+I have also covered concerts including Janelle Monae, The Police, She & Him, Muse, and Kimbra.
 You may find some of these pieces in my 2013 Musician Career Profiles Project here.

 Random nuggets of About Me that may help you understand who I am and what I am all about:

 I play the drums in a jazz-noir rock band, Savoir Faire.

 I once won an essay scholarship by writing about teleportation in Star Trek and quantum physics.

 I went to Emerson College as a broadcast journalism major, but then switched to production and media arts.
 I graduated in 2009 with a degree in media production and a minor focus on music.
 I felt like I wanted to learn something new at the time and wanted to write on my own.
 I guess that turned out pretty well!

-I don’t wear my hair like this anymore, though, so some things do change.
+I don’t wear my hair like this anymore.
+Some things do change.